MikeBrandrsa/21270945/README.md

     filter(date > as.Date("2000-01-01")) %>% arrange(date) %>%
     group_by(Tickers) %>%  mutate(dlogret = log(Price) - log(lag(Price))) %>% mutate(scaledret = (dlogret -  mean(dlogret, na.rm = T))) %>% filter(date > dplyr::first(date)) %>%  ungroup()
 ```

+Above I compiled a joint Index in wide format in order to accommodate
+the series and then mutate using the statistical measures for returns so
+that I can easily apply PCA procedures.

 ``` r
 pacman::p_load("MTS", "robustbase")